tabsdata/tutorials/t01_csv_pub_sub/README.md

 <img src="./assets/table_schema.png" alt="Schema" width="300">

+The columns `$td.id` and `$td.src` are internal columns created by Tabsdata to track row level lineage and provenance of data.

 To check the sample of the table in Tabsdata, run this command in your CLI:

 ```